Homemade hair care can be simple, cheap, and genuinely useful if you use the right recipe for the right problem.

 ( Read: 38 Remarkable Home Uses for Tea Tree Oil)

-Mix a few drops of the essential oils with 1 tbsp coconut oil, massage onto your scalp, and leave for 20 minutes.
+Mix a few drops of the essential oils with 1 tbsp of coconut oil, massage onto your scalp, and leave for 20 minutes.
 Rinse with room-temperature water.

-Tea tree oil, with its excellent anti-bacterial properties, is effective in treating itchy scalp caused by scalp acne, scalp rashes, scalp pimples, and scalp sores.
+Tea tree oil, with its excellent anti-bacterial properties, is effective in treating an itchy scalp caused by scalp acne, scalp rashes, scalp pimples, and scalp sores.

 Coconut oil by itself is a proven natural moisturizer.
 It relieves dryness and associated itching.